Variational certification of quantum devices: Estimation of the fidelity between quantum devices

 In \cite{larose2019variational}, the procedure for using variational hybrid classical-quantum algorithm was introduced.
 This procedure can be used to calculate lower and upper bounds for the fidelity based on the \emph{truncated fidelities}, defined as overlaps between two density matrices in the eigenbasis of one of the matrices.

-In the application to the problem of device certification, the quantum variational fidelity estimation consists of the following steps. \begin{itemize} \item Prepare two copies of $\Jam{\Phi_0}$ and one copy of $\Jam{\Psi}$.
+In the application to the problem of device certification, the quantum variational fidelity estimation consists of the following steps (see \figref{fig:vqfe-certification-scheme}). \begin{itemize} \item Prepare two copies of $\Jam{\Phi_0}$ and one copy of $\Jam{\Psi}$.

-\item Utilize quantum variational state diagonalization (QVSD) for diagonalizing $\Jam{\Phi_0}$.
-This procedures outputs eigenvalues $\{r_i\}$ of $\Jam{\Phi_0}$, which can be subsequently stored on a classical CPU, and the eigenvectors of $\Jam{\Phi_0}$, used in the next step.
+\item Utilize variational quantum state diagonalization (VQSD) for diagonalizing $\Jam{\Phi_0}$.
+This procedure outputs eigenvalues $\{r_i\}$ of $\Jam{\Phi_0}$, which can be subsequently stored in a classical CPU, and the eigenvectors of $\Jam{\Phi_0}$, used in the next step.